scraperwiki/eot-docs/_posts/2001-01-01-function_reference.md

 ##### bag.shift(_x_, _y_)
 ##### bag.shift(_direction_)

-Return only cells which are exactly _x_ cells to the right, and _y_ cells down from a cell in the current bag. _X_ and _y_ can be negative to look left and up.
+Return only cells which are exactly _x_ cells to the right, and _y_ cells down from a cell in the current bag.
+Either _x_ or _y_ can be negative to look left and up respectively.

 There's no guarantee that you'll have the same number of cells afterwards; there might not be a cell at the new position.